mullvad/mullvadvpn-app/ios/BuildInstructions.md

 1. Download the certificate in `ios/iOS Provisioning Profiles` directory.
 Create the directory if it does not exist.

-   If you wish to customize the provisioning profiles location, provide the absolute path via `IOS_PROVISIONING_PROFILES_DIR` environment variable before running `build.sh`. (more on that later)
+   Note: you can use different directory for storing provisioning profiles, however in that case, make sure to provide the path to the custom location via `IOS_PROVISIONING_PROFILES_DIR` environment variable when running `build.sh` (more on that later).

 # Setup AppStore credentials